PrashantMali56/GIT/README.md

-adding changes to this file
+cerating updates to this fileadding changes to this file added new things here in the prehookj branch